RequestNetwork/web-components/packages/create-invoice-form/README.md

 ## Additional Information

-For more detailed information on using the Request Network and custom configurations, refer to the official [Request Network documentation](https://docs.request.network/).
+For more information, see the [Request Network documentation](https://docs.request.network/).